geoserver/geoserver/doc/en/user/source/data/webadmin/workspaces.rst

 If this information is not provided the address information from the global :ref:`config_contact` page is used.

-Global Settings Override
+Other
-''''''''''''''''''''''''
+'''''

-Select :ref:`config_globalsettings` can be overriden on a workspace-by-workspace basis.
+Other additional :ref:`config_globalsettings` can be overriden on a workspace-by-workspace basis.

 .. figure:: img/workspace_setting_override.png